underscoreio/underscoreio/src/_jobs/2017-12-12-data-reply.md

 It's a technically interesting role, and someone who enjoys working with Scala/Spark, and wants to get their hands on big data, wants to learn, and likes to see the result of their development, will enjoy this role.

-To be eligible must be able to work full-time in London.
+To be eligible for this role you must be able to work full-time in London.

 If interested please apply, and please consider referring others in your network.